Racekid16/gachaSuggestMoves/README.md

 # Gacha Suggest Moves
 The goal of this project is to create a program that will view battles in real-time and make suggestions for what move to make based on the stats of the characters in each party.

 The first thing you'll need to do is make Download MongoDB on Windows (I haven't tried downloading MongoDB on other Operating Systems) and make a MongoDB database.
-Call it "BattleData" and create collections "CharacterData", "ImageData", and "UserCollections" within it, like below (Note: you do not need the "BattleLogs", "Interactions", or "CriticalInteractions" collections):
+Call it "BattleData" and create collections "CharacterData", "ImageData", "UserCollections", and "BattleLogs" within it, like below (Note: you do not need the "Interactions" or "CriticalInteractions" collections):

 ![Image of database](databasePicture.png)